Automattic/sensei-post-to-course/readme.txt

 1. Log into your WordPress admin panel and click on *Plugins* in the sidebar.
 2. Confirm that Sensei LMS is already installed and activated.
 If it's not, you'll need to do so first.
 3. Click on the *Add New* button near the top of the screen.
-4. Enter "Post to Course Creator for Sensei LMS" into the search field.
+4. Enter "Sensei LMS Post to Course Creator" into the search field.
 5. Once you've located the plugin, click *Install Now*.
 6. Click *Activate*.